AStandal/waste/PRD.md

 4. Regulation overview.
 What is the entity?
 Laws?
 Lines of law?
 Per department?
 Per year?
 Domainspecific such as impacting startups?
 5. Debt overview (if relevant).
 6. Highlighting positive events.
 Examples of reduction in spending, or removal of regulations.
+7. Amount of employees in public organisations.
+8. Biggest pain-points for each department, directorate, and municipalities.
+9. AI-summaries of new public documents.
+Propositions, budgets, actuals, department news, new laws, heering documents (! especially important to prevent bad regulations before they happen).
+10. Make political and organizational leaders accountable to their organisations propositions, actions, budgets, and results.

+## Questions
+* Automatic vs manual editorial process.
+Who decides what to highlight?
+* Automating end-to-end.
+APIs/RSS/scraping -> Ranking and filtering based on relevance -> summarize -> post
+* Distribution channels.
+X feeds vs webpage vs newsletter.
+    * Informational
+    * Interactive
+    * Shareable/virality

 ## Todo